Content

 Pricing is another way Hers and Nutrafol differ pretty dramatically.
 Put simply, Nutrafol products are more expensive than Hers hair products.

 Making a one-time purchase of Nutrafol Nutraceuticals will cost $88 for a month’s supply.
-If you opt for a monthly subscription (we’ll cover the details in a bit), the price of Nutraceuticals is $79 a month — not including any potential add-ons or hair care products.
+If you go with a monthly subscription, the price of Nutraceuticals is $79 a month — not including any potential add-ons or hair care products.

 Nutrafol scalp care products range from $44 (for one bottle of shampoo or conditioner) to $59 for the scalp essence.
-Choosing add-on products adds $20 to your monthly cost, except for their collagen powder, which is $35 monthly.
+Choosing add-on products adds $20 to your monthly cost, except for the collagen powder, which is $35.

-You can sign up for a “myNutrafol” account, a rewards program that offers discounts or free gifts after you spend a certain amount.
+You can sign up for a myNutrafol account, a rewards program offering discounts or free gifts after you spend a certain amount.

-Nutrafol offers free shipping on subscription orders, but the website indicates that one-time purchases incur a $6.95 shipping cost.
+Nutrafol offers free shipping on subscription orders, but one-time purchases have a $6.95 shipping cost.

 Through Hers, prescription products ship free, while over-the-counter products have a $5 shipping fee.
-However, if you buy an OTC product on a subscription plan, you only pay for shipping once, even though a new product ships monthly.
+But in many cases, you’ll only pay a single shipping fee when you first subscribe.

-Hers ships within the United States, and some similar products are available in the United Kingdom (using the U.K. website).
-The Nutrafol website indicates the company ships to a “limited group of international countries,” though the exact countries aren’t named.
+Hers ships within the U.S., and some similar products are available in the United Kingdom (through Hers U.K.).
+Nutrafol’s website says the company ships to a “limited group of international countries,” though the exact countries aren’t named.

-Most hair loss treatments are designed to be used consistently over a period of time, so a subscription model makes sense.
+Most hair loss treatments are designed to be used consistently and sometimes indefinitely, so a subscription model makes sense.

-We offer two, four, or six-month subscriptions on most products.
+Hers offers 2-, 4-, or 6-month subscriptions on most products.
 Longer subscriptions can save you money.

 If you’re interested in trying several Hers products but don’t want to commit long-term, consider the Complete Hair Kit.
 A one-time $55 purchase includes minoxidil solution, biotin gummies, and our signature shampoo and conditioner.

-Nutrafol offers the option to subscribe for one, three, or six months.
-If you choose three or six months, you’ll receive your products in bulk at one time (every three or six months) and pay for them upfront.
+Nutrafol offers the option to subscribe for 1, 3, or 6 months.
+If you choose 3 or 6 months, you’ll receive your products in bulk all at once (every 3 or 6 months) and pay for them upfront.
 A monthly subscription sends you a new product each month.

-If you opt for a subscription with Nutrafol, you’ll have the option to get a reusable jar with your first order and then receive refills in small pouches made of recycled plastic (though the pouches themselves aren’t further recyclable).
+If you do a Nutrafol subscription, you can get a reusable jar with your first order and then receive refills in small pouches made of recycled plastic (though the pouches themselves aren’t recyclable).
 The jar is glass and quite heavy.

 Hers products ship in new packaging each month.